 U have booked a vacation in faraway destination and Doha will be your stopover place?
 That is great!
 You should not skip the chance to explore this city!
 Although not very popular as a touristic place, Doha has many interesting places to see and things to do.
 Visiting and “feeling” this Oriental country can be an unforgettable experience only if you have the right plan.

-Travelling to Qatar can be very exciting but also confusing if you do not know what are the main points of the city.
-Many people go the easy way and arrange Doha City Tour which includes visiting main places of interest by bus.
-Spending time at the stops is really short, basically only 15-30 minutes which is not enough, in mine humble opinion.
-Hey, if you like fast drive and a quick check of some places
+Traveling to Qatar can be very exciting but also confusing if you do not know what are the main points of the city.
+Many people go the easy way and arrange the Doha City Tour which includes visiting main places of interest by bus.
+Spending time at the stops is short, basically only 15-30 minutes which is not enough, in my humble opinion.
+Hey, if you like fast drive and a quick check of some places I am good, too!

 Getting around Doha

 Two days in Doha are good enough to visit the best places and “breath in” the authentic spirit of the country.
 I understand also that you were saving money for your vacation so you don’t want to spend on the way to it!
 Doha can be quite expensive

 All right, so you have landed in Qatar and you are wondering what is the best way to get from Hamad International Airport to your hotel.
 Public Transportation is not yet developed and kind of confusing so try to skip it.

 Also, if you take a ride with the people who at the airport you might end up spending three times more then the real price to the desired destination place.
 My best advice is if you see the blue-green “Karwa” taxi, feel free to take it as a ride charge will be calculated by the crossed meter.

 An even better idea is to download Uber or Careem application on your mobile and enjoy best and affordable rides.
 The price of the ride from Hamad to West Bay area is around 35-45